• Home

 The First Trumpet

-The silence of heaven is broken and judgment is announced.
+The silence of heaven is broken and judgment is pronounced.
 Hail and fire were thrown to the earth; this hail and fire were mingled with blood.
-The 7th plague in Egypt was hail.
-The Lord commanded Pharaoh to let His people go or he would send all His plagues "to your very heart, and on your servants and on your people."
+The 7th plague in Egypt was hail (Exodus 9:22-25).
+The Lord commanded Pharaoh to let His people go or he would send all His plagues, “To your very heart, and on your servants and on your people.”
 Why?

 That you may know that there is none like Me in all the earth.
 (Exodus 9:14)